nbonamy/witsy/README.md

 ## Setup

-Until pre-packaged binaries are provided, you need to clone the repo and build yourself:
+You can download a binary from the Releases page or build yourself:
 ```
 npm install
 npm start